 Update your address in myWSU.
 Your diploma will be mailed to your permanent home mailing address about two months after your graduation date.
 If you change your address during that time notify the Registrar’s Office.

 Review your student account in myWSU, and also check your account 30 days after graduation.
 Any balance due on your student account will hold your diploma.

 Students who have federal Stafford and/or Perkins loans are required to complete exit loan counseling.
-Live sessions are held on the Spokane campus or the required session may be completed online at www.studentaid.gov.
+Live sessions are held on the Spokane campus.
+Required session may be completed online.

 6. Degree Verification and Clearance

 The Undergraduate Degree Office will review your degree audit report and your academic records (including transcript and transfer credit report) when grades are available following your last term of enrollment.
 If you are cleared for graduation, your degree will be posted to your transcript approximately four to six weeks after your graduation date (all transcripts are done through Parchment).